mozilla-iam/auth0-deploy/rules/README.md

 - `force-ldap-logins-over-ldap.js` Ensure LDAP users only login with LDAP (i.e. "Staff uses Staff login").
 This forbids using passwordless, GitHub, etc. login methods with a `@mozilla.com` email for example.
-- `CIS-Claims-fixups.js` Adds custom OIDC claims in our namespace, like groups or AAI
+- `CIS-Claims-fixups.js` Adds custom OIDC claims in our namespace, like groups or AAI or modified users. apps.yml file, which assume you have this group, historically
-- `CIS-New-User-hook.js` Invoke the Auth0 CIS Publisher hook with a user_id, in order to notify it of potentially new or modified users.
-- `Everyone-is-in-the-everyone-group.js` Adds all users in a group called `everyone` to function correctly with the apps.yml file, which assume you have this group, historically
 - `Global-Function-Declarations.js` A place to have a cache of functions.
 This cache dies when the webtasks die, so every 60s
-- `SAML-AWS-consolidatedbilling-readonly.js` Custom claim mapping for SAML
-- `SAML-AWS-mozillaiam-account-readonly.js` Ditto
-- `SAML-temporary-AWS-consolidatedbilling-admin.js` Ditto
 - `SAML-test-mozilla-com-google.js` Ditto
 - `SAML-thinksmart.js` Ditto
 - `gcp-gsuite-SAML-claims.js` Ditto